Visit Stewart & Ulva Islands, New Zealand

 As much of Stewart Island is uninhabited and protected, it offers an excellent habitat for native birds such as the bellbird, tui, kaka and of course New Zealand’s iconic kiwi.
 There are over 30 bird species that make their home in this ideal environment.

 On Stewart Island the kiwi, unlike their mainland cousins, are active during daylight hours and their calls can be heard in remote areas throughout the day and night.
 They are easier to see, however, on nearby Ulva Island, where tours combine a pelagic cruise with a kiwispotting walk.

 There are five species of penguin which nest in this southern sanctuary, and a trip on the water often includes encounters with dolphins, sea lions, fur seals and even the occasional elephant seal.

-Suggested Stewart & Ulva Islands itinerary
+Suggested itineraries featuring Stewart & Ulva Islands

 This sample itinerary will give you an idea of what is possible when you travel in Stewart & Ulva Islands, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 - Te Anau & Manapouri 173 kilometers away